mkuklis/extend/README.md

 #About
-**extend** an attempt to create a simple JavaScript inheritance.
+**extend** an attempt to create a JavaScript inheritance.
 Inspired by [http://ejohn.org/blog/simple-javascript-inheritance](http://ejohn.org/blog/simple-javascript-inheritance)

 The usage example: